microsoft/winget-pkgs/doc/README.md

 4. [Submit](#submit-your-pr) your pull request (PR).
 5. Respond to any feedback in your PR.

+> [!Note]
-> Note: Please check the package's manifest you intend to submit does not already exist in the repository, and there are no open PRs for it in order to avoid duplicates.
+> Please check the package's manifest you intend to submit does not already exist in the repository, and there are no open PRs for it in order to avoid duplicates.

 ## Submit your PR